gemhunter/gemhunter/README.md

-gemhunter - A minimal Ruby compiler
+gemhunter - A customized Ruby compiler
 ===================================

 Ruby is a powerful language with support for various programming paradigms and a lot of syntactic sugar.
 In *gemhunter*, we have eliminated a lot of extra features of Ruby to give a clean implementation, supporting our own brand of Ruby, with minor tweaks from the original.